spectrochempy/spectrochempy/docs/gettingstarted/install/install_colab.rst

 .. note::

-  Do not pay attention to the message about RUNTIME killed.
-It is restarted automatically.
-You can safely close the popup.
+  Do not pay attention to the message about killed kernel.
+  It is restarted automatically!
+  You can safely close the popup messages.

 Then as usual you can start using SpectroChemPy.